About lisalam

 Time: 14:00-15:00

-Remarks: Successfully registered participants will receive a confirmation email by 20 March 2024.
-If a registered participant is unable to attend, please notify us (Email: lisalam@um.edu.mo) by 23 March 2024; otherwise, it may impact your eligibility for future activities organised by FAH.
+Successfully registered participants will receive a confirmation email on or before 21 March 2025.
+If a registered participant is unable to attend, please notify us (Email: lisalam@um.edu.mo) by 24 March 2025; otherwise, it may impact your eligibility for future activities organised by FAH.
 Therefore, please review your schedule carefully before completing registration.
+Thank you!

 The “Sweetheart Handkerchief” – A Portuguese Traditional Embroidery |14:00––15:00| E21A-G049 (SI Lab)